World Snooker Championship 2024 FAQ

 So therefore, anyone ranked higher needs to win at least two qualifying matches.

-This year, a record five women also entered at the Round One qualifying stage.
-Ng On Yee came closest to reaching the next round, losing 10-8 to Michael Holt.
+This year, five women also entered at the Round One qualifying stage.
+None got beyond the first qualifying round, and Reanne Evans was whitewashed 10-0.

 Where and when are the qualifying rounds held?